Parable #30. Lost Sheep (as sinners):

 Insight #11.
 The whole shepherd community would be alert to their fellow Shepherd’s plight.
 Then, in the distance, the on-duty watchman of the village would finally see the individual shepherd walking home with his lost sheep rested safely upon his shoulders.
 So there would be a loud, joyous shout of the Good News (Besorah) that all of the village could hear that both the lost sheep and his Shepherd had returned safely.
 Then all the members of the community would join the watchman with their own shouts of joy and celebration!

 Insight #12.
-In the messianic Kingdom of Adonai it will be said of Messiah’s associates, who humbly serve alongside Him that they are Shepherds, Servant-leaders who selflessly and tirelessly remain committed to the health, safety, and welfare of all of the flock (citizens) of Israel (Yehudim) and of the Commonwealth of Israel (Goyim).
+In the messianic Kingdom of Adonai it will be said of Messiah’s associates, who humbly serve alongside him that they are Shepherds, Servant-leaders who selflessly and tirelessly remain committed to the health, safety, and welfare of all of the flock (citizens) of Israel (Yehudim, Jews) and of all of the Commonwealth of Israel (Goyim, Gentiles).

 Interpretation of the Thirtieth Mashal of Messiah: